How Your Choices Help Heal the Planet

 One trait all papertarians have in common is a deep love of forests.
 Whether we show it by camping among the trees or just gazing at them through our windows, we want to take care of them.

-Did you know that paper is one of the few truly sustainable materials in the U.S.?
+That’s all because paper is one of the few truly sustainable materials in the United States.

 Most paper is made from the wood pulp found in trees.
-Paper producers work with private landowners to continually source, plant and grow trees.
-Thanks to their efforts, the volume of tree growth in the U.S. each year is roughly double the amount harvested.
+Paper producers work with private landowners to continually source, plant and grow trees—a big reason why there are 20% more trees in the United States today than there were in 1970.

-And a healthy demand for paper and paper-based packaging—from notebooks to print magazines and milk cartons—is a strong incentive for those landowners to keep doing what they’re doing rather than clear-cutting forested land for other types of development.
+That creates a direct connection between your choices, private landowners and a healthier planet.
+When there’s a continual demand for paper and paper-based packaging—from notebooks to print magazines and milk cartons—those landowners have a strong incentive to keep doing what they’re doing rather than deforesting land for other types of development.

-So instead of paper and cardboard boxes destroying forests, they're actually helping to sustain them.
+So if you’ve ever worried about paper and cardboard boxes destroying forests, remember that your boxes and books actually help sustain them.
 The U.S. has about 766 million acres of forests, and trees are cut and removed from only about 2% of them each year—less than the amount affected naturally by disease, insect damage and fire.

 A Promise to Paper